Letter from Director Guy Nicolette, MD

 Flu shots in the fall

 I hope this letter has been informative and that your student takes advantage of our comprehensive health care services.
-If your child currently has a special medical condition, please encourage him or her make an appointment before problems arise.
+If they have a chronic medical condition, please encourage them make an appointment before problems arise.
 If you are ever in Gainesville, consider touring our facility.
-Finally, please do not hesitate to contact me at (352) 294-7439 if I can help you or your child in any way.
+Finally, please do not hesitate to contact me at (352) 294-7439 if I can help you or your student in any way.

 Student Health Care Center